tahayparker/CSInternalsGuide/content/pages/project-file.md

       Format your Python code in the following format, so that it can be run on any computer with minimal to no changes to the code.

       ```
+      import os
+import sys
+os.system("cls") OR os.system("clear") (ON MACS/LINUX ONLY)
+print("""
+Program Title in ANSI Characters
+████████ ██ ████████ ██      ███████
+   ██    ██    ██    ██      ██
+   ██    ██    ██    ██      █████
+   ██    ██    ██    ██      ██
+   ██    ██    ██    ███████ ███████

+""")
+try:
+os.system("pip install mysql-connector-python")
+os.system("pip install #any other modules you used# ")
+except:
+sys.exit("Error installing modules!")
+try:
+import mysql.connector
+import #any other modules you used#
+except:
+sys.exit("Error importing modules!")

+# MySQL Connection Code
+con =
+cursor =

+# MySQL Table Creation
+cursor.execute("CREATE TABLE IF NOT EXISTS table-name (column-name data-type);")

+# MySQL Data Insertion
+# Add the data to be inserted into the table using text file and INSERT command if any data is to be inserted

+# All User Defined Functions

+def function-name():
+# Function Code

+# Main Menu
+-- END --

       ```
       It has syntax highlighting, themes, and auto-save functions among many others.
 Highly recommended.